Helping catalyze Milwaukee as a true model Water City-

 The offices of Milwaukee Water Commons are located in the Adams Garden Park Building on 1836 W. Fond du Lac Avenue in the Lindsay Heights neighborhood of Milwaukee.

 We acknowledge that we live and work on traditional Potawatomi, Ho-Chunk and Menominee homeland along the southwest shores of Lake Michigan, one of the five Great Lakes, North America’s largest system of freshwater lakes.
 This is where the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida and Mohican nations remain present.
 The City of Milwaukee sits at the confluence of three rivers.
-Our rivers remind us that this is a good land (Milwaukee), where abundant wild rice once grew (Menominee), and where mixtures and diversity thrive (Kinnikinnick).
+Our rivers remind us that this is a good land (Milwaukee), where abundant wild rice once grew (Menominee), and where mixtures and diversity thrive (Kinnickinnic).

 We also acknowledge that this area was once a stop on the Underground Railroad